advoid/documentation/README.md

 Documentation
 =============

-This repository is used for documentation and the global advoid Wiki
+This repository is used for documentation and the global advoid Wiki.

+Please browse this documentation at http://advoid.net/documentation/ since this is a submodule of the website.